 Modern procedures in medically assisted reproduction offer women the chance to safely freeze and store some of their oocytes as a means of preserving their fertility.
 There are various motives why women may want to consider fertility preservation.
-The reasons for this, on the one hand, may be attributed to sociological factors, and, on the other hand to medical reasons.
 Egg freezing may help women in a variety of situations to preserve their fertility potential.
 Thanks to their cryopreserved oocytes, they have the possibility to postpone a wanted pregnancy to a later point in life.

 1. "Who can benefit from egg freezing?"

 Depending on the national legal situation, human oocyte cryopreservation may be used to preserve female fertility, for example, in the following situations: